 These fault finding charts are provided to assist competent and suitably qualified engineers to locate and rectify faults.
 Whilst every effort has been taken to ensure the information given is correct and complete we cannot guarantee that every eventuality has been covered.
-Worcester, Bosch Group cannot be held responsible for costs incurred by persons not deemed to be competent.
+Worcester, Bosch Group cannot be held responsible for costs flue system integrity and the terminal position.